5

 Copied

 Furniture Designer with over 7 years of experience, combining aesthetics with functionality to produce exceptional furniture pieces.
 Proven ability to collaborate effectively with production teams and client engagements.
-Constantly evolving design catalog to stay ahead of market trends and increase sales.
+Constantly evolving design catalogue to stay ahead of market trends and increase sales.

 Takeaway